Sousveillance: Sousveillance efficiency or efficacy

-There is a need for efficacy, efficiency or effectiveness of sousveillance, which can be met by social media, such as through widespread dissemination on social media, and when used as an output modality in conjunction with sousveillance as an input modality, is called "swollag", or gallows spelled backwards.
+Social media, when used as an output modality in conjunction with sousveillance as an input modality, is called "swollag", or gallows spelled backwards.
 For example, filming or streaming an abusive situation, like police abuse, doesn't always lead to justice and punishment of the abuser without some means (i.e. swollag) for sousveillance to take effect.
-For example, in 2014, a man named Eric Garner was choked to death by a police officer in Staten Island after being arrested on suspicion of selling loose cigarettes.
-"Garner's death was documented by his friend Ramsey Orta, and the video was widely disseminated.
+In 2014, Eric Garner was choked to death by a police officer in Staten Island after being arrested on suspicion of selling loose cigarettes.
+According to the MIT Technology Review: "Garner's death was documented by his friend Ramsey Orta, and the video was widely disseminated.
 Despite the video evidence, a grand jury declined to indict Garner's killer, leading to widespread outrage and protest.
 (In an ironic twist, the only person indicted in connection with Garner's death was Orta, who came under police scrutiny and was arrested on an "unrelated" weapons possession charge.
 Orta is now in prison in New York.
 Sousveillance is not without its costs.)"

-However, it appeared that a filmed abusive behavior is more likely to be punished if the video is widely spread.
-This makes sousveillance more efficient and politically meaningful, insofar it shows to a significant proportion of the population the abuses of the authority.
-Thus, the development of video platforms, like YouTube and Snapchat, and streaming platforms like Periscope and Twitch, are key components to sousveillance's efficiency.
-This was shown during French demonstrations against the "Loi Travail" in 2016, during which a Periscope stream showing authority forces, called abusive by one part of the demonstrators, was watched by 93,362 people.
-This video was posted on Twitter.
-Nevertheless, it can be considered whether this creates a dangerous dependence on private platforms, often ruled by Internet giants (like Google, for YouTube) which have common interests with governments, and who adapt their content through algorithms users don't have control on.
+During French demonstrations against the "Loi Travail" in 2016, a Periscope stream showing authority forces, called abusive by one part of the demonstrators, was watched by 93,362 people.
+In January 2018, c-Now was tested in Nice by the mayor Christian Estrosi, sparking virulent public debates, with security advocates reporting spyware associated with the app.

-In addition, some argue that sousveillance may aid in state surveillance, despite being conducted by the people.
-Examples include mobile apps used to help people signal public threats, such as the Israeli app c-Now (previously known as Reporty).
-In January 2018, c-Now was tested in Nice by the mayor Christian Estrosi, sparking virulent public debates, with security advocates reporting spyware associated with the app Furthermore, the director of c-Now is Ehud Barack, former prime minister of Israel, who is suspected to have kept close links with Israeli and American governments.
-For these reasons, security advocates consider the app to serve America's global surveillance program (revealed by Edward Snowden in 2013), and raise the question of whether sousveillance really serves as "inverse surveillance".